Use of Photos

-For the record, all photographs on this site are nominally protected by copyright law.
-Should you wish to copy any of these photographs I would be most flattered, and I would be pleased to have them used for personal, educational, or other non-profit purposes.
+Should you wish to download any of these photographs I would be pleased to have them used for personal, educational, or other non-profit purposes.
 I ask, however, that they not be used for commercial purposes.
-I would hate to think that my vanity site is affecting the livelihood of some deserving professional.
 Note that there are no model releases on any of the images.
 If you do use them I would ask that you :

 Autobiography